Acacia iteaphylla: Distribution and habitat

-Cultivation
+Use in horticulture

-The shrub is sold commercially for cultivation in seedling in seed form.
+Acacia iteaphylla is sold commercially for cultivation in seedling and in seed form.
 It can take full sun or partial shade, can grow in saline soils and is frost tolerant and drought tolerant once established.
 Used in gardens as an ornamental screen or as a low windbreak, as it is fast growing and has attractive foliage.
 The best known cultivar of A. iteaphylla is a low-growing form called Acacia "Parsons Cascade".
 Seeds need to be scarified or treated with boiling water prior to planting.